 Roast Lamb Shawarma

-- 1 tbsp grated ginger or 1 tsp ground dry ginger
+- 1 tablespoon grated ginger or 1 teaspoon ground dry ginger

 - 6 cloves garlic grated